-2. Measure the corresponding piston diameter at a point 18 mm above the piston skirt at a right angle to the piston-pin bore.
+2. Measure the corresponding piston diameter at a point 0.7 in.
+(18 mm) above the piston skirt at a right angle to the piston-pin bore.
 Subtract this measurement from the measurement in step 1.
 The difference (clearance) must be within specifications.